Martin Samuelsen

-Martin Samuelsen (born 17 April 1997) is a Norwegian professional footballer who plays for FK Haugesund, and the Norway national team.
+Martin Samuelsen (born 17 April 1997) is a Norwegian professional footballer who plays for FK Haugesund.
 After long spells at the academies of Vard Haugesund and Manchester City and short trials at big clubs across Europe, Samuelsen signed for West Ham in June 2015.
 Samuelsen, a versatile player, can play both central and wide midfield positions as well as a forward.
 He went on loan at Peterborough United for the majority of the 2015–16 season.

 Samuelsen has represented his country at youth level, earning caps at under-16, under-17, under-18 and under-21 levels.
 In June 2016, he made his debut for the Norway senior team.

 Youth career

 Having just turned 14, Samuelsen was playing for Vard Haugesund at youth level when he reportedly attracted interest from clubs such as Real Madrid and Chelsea.
 A year later, he joined Manchester City where he spent three years at their academy, playing regular football for their Elite Development Squad.